- Our Courses

 LAMDA does not make conditional offers, or adjust entry requirements according to non-academic criteria.

 How to Apply

 You can apply online, directly through this course page.
-Applications open on 2 October 2017 and close on 1 March 2018.
+Applications opened on 2 October 2017 and closed on 1 March 2018.

 LAMDA does not operate an APL or APEL system.
 Prior accredited learning or experiential learning cannot be used towards entry with 'advanced standing' on any LAMDA course.